kenhkan/angular-curve/README.md

 ### Supported file types

-Because ng-brunch doesn't try to handle the assembly process itself, it supports anything found in the powerful ecosystem of Brunch!
+Anything found in the Brunch plugin ecosystem is supported!
 By default this repo supports:

 * CSS/JS: `.css`, `.js` (duh!)